 Now... the elephant in the room.

 Yes, as I have noted, Norbert Grupe is a rapist.
-And that might color how one sees the movie as a whole, much like how many people found themselves unable to watch Ferris Bueller's Day Off after Jeffrey Jones became a convicted sex offender.
+And that might color how one sees the movie as a whole, much like how many people found themselves unable to watch Ferris Bueller's Day Off after everything involving Jeffrey Jones.
 Honestly, the question is whether or not one is able and/or willing to separate the actor from the character.
 And that's up to the individual audience member in question.

 In the end, though, I have to say that reading up on the actual life story of Norbert Grupe was more interesting than Vigo, whose half-Rasputin, half-Vlad the Impaler characterization certainly lacks the presence and horror of Gozer the Gozerian.